 One of the key limitations of research in this area is the nature of the data being analyzed.
 That is, the vast majority of the data under study has been from either the U.S. Census or from ethnographic studies with non-random samples that are mostly from the Northeast and Southeast of the United States.
-The chief limitation of the U.S. Census is that it is known to systematically undercount immigrants and people of color (Butcher 1994: 283, Papademetriou and DiMario 1986, Warren and Peck 1980).
+16 The chief limitation of the U.S. Census is that it is known to systematically undercount immigrants and people of color (Butcher 1994: 283, Papademetriou and DiMarzio 1986, Warren and Peck 1980).
 To the extent that black immigrants are undercounted, their numbers are biased slightly upward.
 The second major limitation of using the U.S. Census to evaluate the degree to which race or culture are responsible for inequality is that the census has very few measures of racial attitudes.
-That is, a study of unexplained residuals is not the same as a study of racial dynamics (Bonilla-Silva and Zuberi 2008).
-As for studies that are more ethnographic, even though these studies tend to talk about race more, their findings often do not account for the ways in which immigrant life can be different in different cities and regions, nor are the processes they document able to be generalized to all black immigrants in the United States.
+That is, a study of unexplained residuals is not the same as a study of racial dynamics (Bonillia-Silva and Zuberi 2008).
+As for studies that are more ethnographic, even though these studies tend to talk about race more, their findings often do not account for the ways in which immigrant life can be different in different cities and regions, nor are the processes they document well able to be generalized to all black immigrants in the United States.

-In order to address some of these limitations, data for this study will come from two sources: a secondary analysis of survey data and data from the U.S. Census.
-Survey data will come from the National Survey of American Life (Jackson et al. 2004a, Jackson et al. 2004b).
-The NSAL is uniquely suited for this study because it seeks to collect information on the "racial, ethnic and cultural influences on mental health" (Jackson et al. 2004a: 289) and provides the first nationally representative study of both African Americans (Jackson and Gurin 1980) and black immigrants from the West Indies, living in the United States; an oversample that also includes secondgeneration black immigrants.
-That is, not only does it attempt to include measures of cultural practice, but it also includes measures of racial attitudes.
-Supplementing this data with data from the U.S. Census will allow for an assessment of the degree to which various "city level" factors (.e.g., racial and ethnic composition) are implicated in shaping social mobility, cultural practice, racial attitude formation and the process of differential racialization.
+In order to address some of these limitations, data for this study will come from two sources: a secondary analysis of survey data that is supplemented with data from the U.S. Census.
+Survey data will come from the National Survey of American Life (NSAL; Jackson et. al. 2004a, Jackson et. al. 2004b).
+The NSAL is uniquely suited for this study because it seeks to collect information on the "racial, ethnic and cultural influences on mental health" (Jackson et. al. 2004a, p.
+289) and provides the first nationally representative study of both African Americans (Jackson et. al. 1980) and black immigrants from the West Indies, living in the United States; an oversample that also includes second-generation black immigrants.17 That is, not only does it attempt to include measures of cultural practice, but it also includes measures of racial attitudes.
+Supplementing this data with data from the U.S. Census will allow for an assessment of the degree to which various "city level" factors are implicated in shaping social mobility, cultural practice, racial attitude formation and the process of differential racialization.